 I certainly don't mind having toys around the home, though.
 I simply like the boys to put them away once they've finished playing with them.
 It's part of their pre-bedtime routine and they're pretty good at it now.
 Everything gets stored away before they head upstairs for baths, stories and bed.
 I think it's a good habit.

-The boys both have toy storage in their own rooms (my eldest has the Rackham storage range and my littlest has the Clifton organiser) and we have a few handy rope storages baskets dotted around the house, too.
+The boys both have toy storage in their own rooms and we have a few handy rope storages baskets dotted around the house, too.
 But ever since the boys were invited to the opening of the Great Little Trading Co. showroom last year and spotted the Eden play table, they've been busy persuading me that it's the one thing that our home is missing.

 Initially, I resisted.
 The Eden play table is quite a big piece of furniture and I knew we'd have to find a proper home for it rather than pop it in a random corner of a room.
 And I wasn't entirely sure if a table very much designed for a child would work in a more grown up space such as a living room.
 But, the boys pleaded, and they have the most beautiful big, brown eyes, so I asked Great Little Trading Co. if it could be the next product that we reviewed as part of our role on the testing team.

 That is how we came to be the proud owners of the newly redesigned Eden play table ... a play table by day and a toy box by night.